 You’re probably not a Muslim (if you are, then tell me what you think of this guide!).
 So like the other 2% of Zanzibari residents, you’re free to eat whenever you want.

-However, unfortunately, most local places in Zanzibar are closed during Ramadan.
+However, unfortunately, most local eateries in Zanzibar are closed during Ramadan — at least during the day.
 Even a lot of larger restaurants and cafes are closed.
 For example, the iconic Zanzibar Coffee House was closed for renovation during the entire month of Ramadan for us.

-So if you’re looking for a traditional meal of wali na maharagwe (beans and rice), ndizi na samaki (plantains and fish) or just some sambusas, you’ll be hard pressed to find many places open — apart from larger restaurants and eateries near hotels.
+So if you’re looking for a traditional meal of wali na maharagwe (beans and rice), ndizi na samaki (plantains and fish) or just some sambusas during Ramadan in Zanzibar, you’ll be hard pressed to find many places open — apart from larger restaurants and eateries near hotels.

 Yes, there are some exceptions.
 If you find a place near where you’re staying that’s open, that’s likely to be the place you eat at for your entire stay.
 If you’re at a hotel, plan on eating at that hotel!
 And if you want a morning coffee, you won’t be able to get it anywhere out — take care of it at home.